explainers-by-googlers/cross-origin-storage/README.md

     console.log('The user did not grant permission to access the file.');
     return;
   }
-  // `NotFoundError`, the file wasn't in COS. console.error(err.name, err.message);
+  // `NotFoundError`, the file wasn't found in COS. console.error(err.name, err.message);
 }
 ```